ijlyttle/time-vega/README.md

 pd <- import("pandas")
 ```

-Our principal way of sending data back and forth is to use a R data
+This is a bit of a detour - it is not essential to the Vega story;
-frame, which reticulate converts to a Pandas Data Frame.
+rather it is interesting only to the R “altair” story.

 Let’s create a data frame, using a localized time-stamp: